Skip to content

 Some background

 To get smooth performance while panning and zooming data needs to be fetched on a background thread.
-Even if it is fetched on a background thread it will use resources which could be noticible in the responsiveness of the map.
-The asyncronous data fetching of Mapsui tries to take this into account to optimize the user experience.
+Even if it is fetched on a background thread it will use resources which could be noticeable in the responsiveness of the map.
+The asynchronous data fetching of Mapsui tries to take this into account to optimize the user experience.

 ChangeType

-(ChangeType was introduced in V3, in V2 the majorType boolean has this purpose)
+(ChangeType was introduced in V3; in V2 the majorType boolean had this purpose)

-• Continous - During dragging, pinching zoom, or animations.
+• Continuous - During dragging, pinch zoom, or animations.

 • Discrete - On zoom in/out button press, on touch up, or at the end of an animation.

-The layers itself decides how to respond to the refresh call.
-For different data types different strategies are used.
+The layers themselves decide how to respond to the refresh call.
+For different data types, different strategies are used.

 TileLayer data fetching